-We draw attention to Note 3a of the accompanying consolidated financial statements that describe that on October 11, 2014, the Entity, issued Internationals Bonds.
-As of December 31, 2023, the outstanding balances are \$205,493 and \$49,000.
-On January 31 2023, the Entity obtained an approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.
+We draw your attention to Note 1b of the accompanying consolidated financial statements that describe that on October 11, 2014, the Entity, issued an International Bond.
+As of December 31, 2023, the outstanding balance is \$205,493.
+The Entity dated January 31, 2023 obtained approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.